MatteoLiotta/Tumor-Segmentation-Project/README.md

 ## Computational Resources

-All the consideration power references should consider that the project was realised by training on a `MacBook Air M3 (2024) 256 GB`, with limited possibilities.
-The mail library used is `Torch`, with `mps` device.
+All the consideration power references should take into consideration that the project was realised entirely on a `MacBook Air M3 (2024) 256 GB`, with limited capabilities.
+The main library used is `Torch`, with `mps` device.

 ## Dataset